 Genotyping

 F6 populations were genotyped in 2015 and used for QTL detection based on the 2012 and 2015 data.
 We used locus targeted genotyping following the protocol of (Holtz et al. 2016).
 Briefly, two sets of 120 bp baits were designed to target 6240 and 10027 SNPs previously detected in the RNAseq data of Dic2, Lloyd and Silur genitors.
-RIL DNA was extracted in 2015 and captured following Rohland et al. (Rohland and Reich 2012).
+RIL DNA was extracted in 2015 and captured following (Rohland and Reich 2012).
 Compared to (Holtz et al. 2016) blocking oligos were added to limit the capture of microsatellite-like sequences (Online Resource 1).
 Captured DNA was sequenced with two runs of HiSeq3000 (150 bp paired end reads).
 Reads were cleaned and mapped on a reference transcriptome of durum wheat (DWr) (Ranwez et al. 2013; David et al. 2014) using cutAdapt (Martin 2011) and bwa-mem (Li and Durbin 2009).

 Putative chromosomal assignment and physical positions of the DWr contigs were obtained by blasting them on the bread wheat chromosome survey sequence for cv.
 Chinese Spring (BWr) generated by the IWGSC (Ensembl database release 28), (IWGSC 2014; Mayer et al. 2014; Chapman et al. 2015)).
 Genotypes were called using Reads2snp (Galtier et al. 2009) and SNPs were filtered according to the following criteria: i) inbreeding coefficients, Fis, above 0.8 corresponding to a low probability of being heterozygote, as 1.5% heterozygosity is expected on average after six successive selfing generations ii) at least 100 RILs genotyped for any given SNP, and iii) balanced frequencies with a minimum expected heterozygosity (Nei’s He, (Nei 1978)) of 0.34 so as to avoid strong segregation distortion, which is undesirable for genetic map building.